 The computational burden on a bot that plays against more than one opponent is daunting and, worse, it isn't clear what the maximally effective strategies are.
 Again, this isn't an in-principle argument against developing such a bot, merely an acknowledgment of the difficulties.

-Duplicate poker: The games were played in a version of poker modeled on duplicate bridge.
+3) The Game is Duplicate Poker: The games were played in a version of poker modeled on duplicate bridge.
 The same cards are dealt to opponents at different times and each must play them from both sides.